TIBCOSoftware/snappydata/docs/howto.md

         "USING COLUMN OPTIONS (PARTITION_BY 'C_CUSTKEY')")
 ```

-**Load data in the CUSTOMER table from a CSV file by using DataFrameReader API**
+**Load data in the CUSTOMER table from a CSV file by using Data Sources API**

 ```
     val tableSchema = snSession.table("CUSTOMER").schema